Kortney Ryan Ziegler

 Kortney Ryan Ziegler (born December 15, 1981) is an American entrepreneur, filmmaker, visual artist, blogger, writer, and scholar based in Oakland, California.
-His artistic and academic work focuses on queer/trans issues, body image, racialized sexualities, gender, performance and black queer theory.
+His artistic and academic work focuses on queer or trans issues, body image, racialized sexualities, gender, and black queer theory.

 Biography

 Ziegler was born in Compton, California.
 Raised in a family of single black women, his mother struggled with mental illness and drug abuse.
-His father was absent and he lived with three alcoholic uncles who inflicted physical and emotional abuse on the women in his family.
+According to Ziegler's personal essay, his father was absent, and he lived with three alcoholic uncles who inflicted physical and emotional abuse on the women in his family.